The Tale of the Princess Kaguya (film): Production

 To make sure the audience emotionally connected with the film, it was important to Takahata that viewers were able to "imagine or recall the reality deep within the drawings", rather than be distracted by a realistic art style.
 He wanted to have people "recollect the realities of this life by sketching ordinary human qualities with simple props".
 To assist with this vision, Osamu Tanabe provided the character designs and animation, and Kazuo Oga drew the watercolor backgrounds.

+The film uses more experimental animation aesthetics where "imperfections" remain in the image (such as stray pencil lines or color bleed).
+Takahata cited experimental French Canadian animator Frédéric Back as an influence on the film, as well as My Neighbors the Yamadas.

 The release of The Tale of the Princess Kaguya was finally confirmed by Studio Ghibli and distributor Toho on 13 December 2012.

 Themes

 Feminism

 The Tale of the Princess Kaguya has been noted for its feminist themes.
-Kaguya’s move to the capital and her father’s insistence that she adopt the life of a noblewoman run counter to her wishes, while her mother’s limited role in decision-making highlights the lack of female agency in the household.
+Kaguya's move to the capital and her father's insistence that she adopt the life of a noblewoman run counter to her wishes, while her mother's limited role in decision-making highlights the lack of female agency in the household.
 Yalcinkaya points to a dream sequence in which Kaguya breaks through a series of doors as a metaphor for the barriers imposed by family and society.

 The film also critiques ideals of beauty and propriety during the Heian period.
-According to Monji, Kaguya’s training in court etiquette, which required her to suppress her emotions, amounts to a painful renunciation of humanity.
+According to Monji, Kaguya's training in court etiquette, which required her to suppress her emotions, amounts to a painful renunciation of humanity.
 Her decision to set impossible tasks for her suitors has further been read as a depiction of female resistance within a male-dominated hierarchy.

 Nature and freedom

 The contrast between rural life and the palace is a central motif.
 The countryside is shown through muted colors and soft lines that emphasize simplicity and joy, while the capital is rendered with bolder hues suggesting indulgence and confinement.
 In one sequence, Kaguya flees the palace in a style animated with rapid, unrestrained brushstrokes, visually expressing her frustration and despair.
-Shi observes that her vitality fades as the story progresses, culminating in a scene where she overhears men mocking her origins; her shrinking figure against a backdrop of darkness underscores her sense of isolation.
+She observes that her vitality fades as the story progresses, culminating in a scene where she overhears men mocking her origins; her shrinking figure against a backdrop of darkness underscores her sense of isolation.

 Both rural and aristocratic life are portrayed as tragic: peasants are constrained by poverty, while aristocrats are bound by the rigidity of class expectations.